 Whaleback Golf Course sits on Crown land.
-The concept was that the open space would provide a buffer between the industrial area of Canning Vale and the noise of (the then proposed) Roe Highway and the residential suburb of Lynwood (later named Parkwood).
+The large open space provides a buffer between the industrial area of Canning Vale and the noise of (the then proposed) Roe Highway and the residential suburb of Lynwood (later named Parkwood).

-The private golf course on High Road (adjoining the then Riverton Hotel) was closing down to be developed for housing and the City recognised the need to provide for public golfing.
-In 1976 Council allocated $80,000 for the development of a golf course.
+The private golf course on High Road (adjoining the then Riverton Hotel) was closing down and was to be developed for housing.
+The City recognised the need to provide for public golfing and in 1976 Council allocated $80,000 for the development of a golf course.

 The shape of the land resembled that of a whale and the road running along the north side followed the "whale's back" - hence its name of Whaleback Avenue and subsequent name of the golf course.

 On 9 January 1981, then Mayor Ern Clark officially opened Whaleback Golf Course.
 To the Mayor's left in the photo above, is Peter Hopkins.
 Peter was the original golf professional and controller of the golf course, and continues today in this capacity.

 A re-enactment of the photo taken on opening day was undertaken in 2021 to commemorate the 40th anniversary of the opening of Whaleback Golf Course.
 Pictured is Mayor Patrick Hall and Peter Hopkins, minus his white flared pants and the other onlookers.